 The Chaplains are available for personal counseling about religious and social issues, parental and peer difficulties, career choices, interpersonal relationships and sexuality.
 A number of programs are offered during the year that include ecumenical discussion groups, innovative worship experience, ecumenical services, and dramatic and artistic events.

 The Queer Alliance serves as an umbrella organization for a number of student groups on campus.
 Its mission is to be a multifaceted service to the LGBT community by offering resources through subgroups, community discussions, and events.
 The LGBTQ Resource Center (Faunce House, Room 321) has a wide array of queer-related books, movies, literature and resources.
-You can get contact information under the leadership section of the Queer Alliance website.
+E-mail firstname.lastname@example.org for more information.